minimob/video-ad-demo-android/README.md

 </table>

 <h3>Examples</h3>
-Here is an example of an Ad Tag, as displayed at Minimob’s Monetization dashboard for Video Ads when viewing the details of an Ad Zone that has been created.
+<p>Here is an indicative (non-working) example of an Ad Tag, as displayed at Minimob’s Monetization dashboard for Video Ads when viewing the details of an Ad Zone that has been created.</p>
 <pre class="prettyprint linenums=5"><code>
-&ltscript>
+&lt;script&gt;
     var mmAdTagSettings = {
         imei: "[imei]",
         android_id: "[android_id]",